CLIMtools/AraCLIM-V2/README.md

 ## [Data availability](https://github.com/CLIMtools/AraCLIM/tree/master/data)

 The environmental datast compiled in our study is available using the download buttom.
-One of the data files contains the data, and the second one contains the description and the source of each of the environmental parameters used.
-For a more detailed description of these, please check the "Description of climate variables" tab, and the SI of [our study](https://www.nature.com/articles/s41559-018-0754-5).
+Within the data folder as well as in the app itself, there is information on the descriptors and the source of each of the environmental parameters used.

 ## [Citation]
 **-Ferrero‑Serrano,Á, Sylvia, MM, Forstmeier, PC, Olson, AJ, Ware, D,Bevilacqua, PC & Assmann, SM** (2022).
 Experimental demonstration and pan‑structurome prediction of climate‑associated riboSNitches in Arabidopsis.
 Under review in Genome Biology.